sarangzambare/smartdevices_pricing/README.md

 ![alt text](https://raw.githubusercontent.com/sarangzambare/smartdevices_pricing/master/png/csv_shot.png)

+## Note: For all the plots below, the R code and the console output of RStudio can be found in the R_dump_xx.dat files.
 Below are the plots of price vs each column.
 Visually we can determine columns which take up most and least amount of variance in the data.

 ![alt text](https://raw.githubusercontent.com/sarangzambare/smartdevices_pricing/master/png/plot1.png)